Equilibrium with Heterogeneous Information Flows: Exponential-Gaussian Equilibrium with Common Information

-\begin{rem} As in continuous time, provided the initial certainty equivalent is linear-quadratic in the factor process and the signals, the post-equilibrium certainty equivalent is also linear quadratic in the factor process and (remaining) signals. \end{rem}
+\begin{rem} Note the similarity between the prices, optimal strategies, and endowments in Propositions \ref{P:abstract_cont_time} and \ref{P:abstract_sp}.
+Also, as in continuous time, provided the initial certainty equivalent is linear-quadratic in the factor process and the signals, the post-equilibrium certainty equivalent is also linear quadratic in the factor process and (remaining) signals. \end{rem}